keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 > Anxiety is *supposed* to be a short term reaction.
 However, many of us stay in these anxious emotional states constantly.

-Dr. Katherine Rosa of the Harvard-affiliated Benson-Henry Institute for Mind Body Medicine says, “Today we are surrounded by so many stressors that we constantly stay in this state of tension.
-It doesn’t turn off, and we often don’t even notice it.”[^19]
+Dr. Katherine Rosa of the Harvard-affiliated Benson-Henry Institute for Mind Body Medicine says, "Today we are surrounded by so many stressors that we constantly stay in this state of tension.
+It doesn’t turn off, and we often don’t even notice it."[^19]

-> ”The result: We have become a nation of chest breathers.”[^20]
+> "The result: We have become a nation of chest breathers."[^20]

 (This is a bit off topic, but I feel like it needs to be said.
 Cortisol essentially stops non-essential systems from happening in our body.
 It suppresses the immune system, the reproductive system, and growth processes.
 It can keep us feeling on edge, leading to unnatural long-term stress-caused self-destructive habits such as emotional eating, nail biting, hair plucking or pulling, and drastic mood swings (to name a few).